suchpower/twitter-express/README.md

 ##Configure Twitter Authentication

 You'll need valid credentials from an active Twitter development app.
 Details about setting this up can be found here: https://apps.twitter.com/.
-Create a new app and then paste your access tokens into the config.js credentials object in your working directory, replacing the default string values.
+Create a new app and then paste your keys and secrets into the config.js credentials object in your working directory, replacing the default string values.

 ```
 ...